frol/near-web4-demo-rs/README.md

 ## Build

-See [near-sdk docs](https://near-sdk.io) for the prerequisites, and then build the contract:
+See [near-sdk docs](https://docs.near.org/build/smart-contracts/quickstart) for the prerequisites, and then build the contract using [`cargo-near` extension](https://github.com/near/cargo-near):

 ```
-$ cargo build --target wasm32-unknown-unknown --release
+$ cargo near build
 ```

 ## Deploy

-Using [near-cli-rs](https://near.cli.rs) you can deploy the contract to your account:

 ```
-$ near-cli add contract-code network testnet account ACCOUNT_ID.testnet contract-file ./target/wasm32-unknown-unknown/release/web4_demo.wasm no-initialize sign-with-keychain
+$ cargo near deploy
 ```